pratishjage/ArDistancing/README.md

 # ArDistancing
-Ar Social Distancing Android App
+A Social Distancing Android App in Augented Reality